thegetty/quire-docs/content/documentation/multiformat-output.md

 EPUBs in Quire have their own style sheet separate from any styles applied to the online version of your project.
 EPUB styles can be modified and added to in the `themes/default/source/css/epub.scss` file.

-Quire uses [Pandoc](https://pandoc.org) to create the EPUB files, and while consistent in outputting valid EPUB files, Pandoc also strips out a lot of the class names and other structure you may normally use to add custom styling.
+Quire uses [Pandoc](https://pandoc.org) to create the EPUB files, and while consistent in outputting valid EPUB files, Pandoc also strips out a lot of the class names and other structures you may normally use to add custom styling.
 See the tip above for looking into the EPUB file, and use that to find class names and HTML structures as Pandoc outputs them for use as selectors in your CSS.

-{{< q-class "box tip" >}}
-- Links to download the EPUB, MOBI, and PDF versions are automatically included in the sidebar menu of the online version of your project.
-These links can be removed or modified by making changes to the `resource_link` information in your `data/publication.yml` file.
-- You can add links to these files from anywhere in your markdown files by linking to `/downloads/output.epub`, `/downloads/output.mobi`, and `/downloads/output.pdf` respectively.
-{{< /q-class >}}

 ## PDF/Print Output